menu

 New Britain Southeast is an urban neighborhood (based on population density) located in New Britain, Connecticut.

-New Britain Southeast real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and single-family homes.
+New Britain Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the New Britain Southeast neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the New Britain Southeast neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics